 Moist Air Density is the total weight per unit volume of a moist air sample.
-This density includes both the weight of the air and the weight of the water vapor.
+This density includes both the weight of the water vapor.

 4.2.2.25 Wet Bulb Temperature

 Wet Bulb temperature is used in wet bulb/dry bulb aspirated Psychrometry, and is the temperature measured by a temperature probe whose tip is coated with water (typically by being covered with a wet sock).
 When aspirated at a constant air velocity, the wet bulb will cool due to evaporation of the water from the probe.
 The cool temperature, to which it equilibrates, is used in the calculation of humidity parameters.